Woman, 69, dies in hospital after crash on Aberdeen road - Evening Express

 Joan Kane, 69, from Aberdeen, was taken to Aberdeen Royal Infirmary after the incident which happened on the Lang Stracht at around 4.10pm on December 23.

-Officers are supporting her family and enquiries into the circumstances of the crash are ongoing.
+Officers are supporting her family and inquiries into the circumstances of the crash are ongoing.